 “Community lenders’ focus on the best outcomes for their customers is a contrast to the approach of many high-cost lenders.
 Community lenders help customers build their financial well-being, and if people don’t access the benefits they are due they can end up in worse financial situations.
 We’re thrilled to see the immediate impact this calculator is having.”

 “It’s so common for people to be unaware of the benefits they are entitled to, or assume that they are not eligible.
 The most efficient way to make these households aware of their benefits is by embedding a benefits check into complementary services they already use, and affordable lending is a prime candidate.
 We are proud of the way this partnership is helping Scotcash and Salad Money applicants, including people who are not able to get a loan.”

 About Salad Money

-Salad Money is a social enterprise specialising in affordable credit for NHS and public sector workers.
+Salad Money is a social enterprise specialising in affordable credit for employed people across the UK.
 It was established in 2018 after identifying a severe lack of affordable credit for individuals with impaired credit score.
 It gives borrowers an alternative to toxic high-cost lending by using Open Banking for its affordability assessments, rather than credit scoring.